 |North Korea||<10||Undisclosed||2006||2006 Test|

-In June 1968 the UN Security Council adopted resolution 255 on security assurances to non-nuclear-weapon States parties to the Treaty on the Non-Proliferation of Nuclear Weapons and in July the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) was opened for signature; the treaty stipulated that five declared nuclear nations – USA, USSR, UK, France, and China and no other would lawfully be allowed to possess nuclear weapons.
+In June 1968, the UN Security Council adopted resolution 255 on security assurances to non-nuclear-weapon States party to the Treaty on the Non-Proliferation of Nuclear Weapons.
+In July, the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) was opened for signature; the treaty stipulated that five declared nuclear nations – U.S.A., USSR, UK, France, and China and no other would lawfully be allowed to possess nuclear weapons.
 This was a clear attempt to curb the number of nuclear nations in the world.
 What the treaty did not prohibit, though, was the acquisition of civilian nuclear technology.
 The “Nuclear Club” as the league of these nations was called, was also required to reduce and eventually eliminate its atomic arsenal.

 With the break-up of erstwhile USSR, Russia was regarded as the member of the “Nuclear Club”.
 The other nations – Ukraine, Kazakhstan, and Belarus – had initially inherited nuclear weapons but these were handed over to Russia as each of the nations subsequently signed the NPT.

 |Antarctic Treaty||40||1963||Prevents testing or stationing of nuclear warheads in Antarctica|